MishaHusiuk/remote-contoller/README.md

     - upload electron app to s3 and make a web page for downloading it
     - record number of downloads
     - Translations
+- Misc
+    - UI display what is the name of currently connected computer

 Bugs
 - Desktop app: login -> log out -> log in -> new app icon in the tray is added